-Air: Hagerstown Regional Airport is a Part 139 Facility which provides daily scheduled commercial service to Dulles International Airport on Sun Air and twice weekly service to Orlando Sanford International on Allegiant.
+Air: Hagerstown Regional Airport (HGR) is a Part 139 Facility which provides daily scheduled commercial service to Dulles International Airport on Sun Air, twice weekly service to Orlando Sanford International and twice weekly service to St. Pete-Clearwater International Airport on Allegiant.
 The airfield also offers fixed base operation services to general aviation, corporate and military aircraft.
 Over 20 businesses offer clients a variety of aviation services for all types of aircraft.
-The airport is part of the Washington County Foreign Trade Zone and is located in a County Enterprise Zone.
 More than 600 people are employed at the airport in various aviation-related businesses.
 In addition, Dulles International, Baltimore/Washington Thurgood Marshall International, and Ronald Reagan Washington National airports are located within 70 miles of Hagerstown.